Ivacy Review (2021)

 Needless to say, ideally you want to give as little information about yourself as possible when creating your VPN account.
 Giving a lot of personal information when creating an account for a privacy solution kind of defeats the purpose.
 That’s why we examine how much information all of the VPNs on our website need when creating your account.
 To create an Ivacy account, there are a few personal details you need to give.

-First of, you have to get a subscription, which entails giving Ivacy a name and email address.
+First, you have to get a subscription, which entails giving Ivacy a name and email address.
 Depending on your chosen payment method you will also need to give up certain payment information.
 If you want to remain as anonymous as possible, we recommend using Bitcoin to pay.
 Bitcoin is one of the most anonymous payment methods and grants you virtually complete anonymity.

 Finally, to complete your account creation you will have to fill out an account name and a password.
-If you want to remain anonymous it’s obviously best to choose an account name which cannot be traced back to you.
+If you want to remain anonymous it’s obviously best to choose an account name that cannot be traced back to you.

 Conclusion Ivacy’s security